Shravan-Chaudhary/Buzz-Bug-Manager/README.md

 You can update an issue's details or mark it as resolved by clicking on the issue in the list and making the desired changes on the issue's page.

 Contributing
-Contributions to Issue Tracker are welcome!
+Contributions to Bug Manager are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.